How to Connect With Local Culture Abroad (and the Mistakes to Avoid)

 As travel is becoming more accessible, we no longer need to cave to the fear of missing out (FOMO).
 Zooming from one destination to the next while checking items off bucket list items can be a fun adventure.
 But on your next trip, consider the profound value in slowing down to appreciate the nuanced details, the different historical impacts, and the rich cultural heritage.

 Slow travel can not only help curtail travel burnout but it can also allow you to feel like you’re on a “vacation” too, instead of a marathon race.
-Most importantly, slow travel can feel more culturally meaningful, sustainable, eco-friendly, and economical when you do things like hike the Rota Vicentina and Fishermen’s Trail in Portugal.
+Most importantly, slow travel can feel more culturally meaningful, sustainable, eco-friendly, and economical.

 Continue Reading: Dealing With Travel Burnout – Why it Happens & How to Overcome It

 Cultural exchange does not have to entail going on a safari deep into a remote village.
 Simply chatting with those who live in the destination you’re traveling through can open up a world of wonder and cross-cultural interaction via conversations.
-From your Airbnb host to your taxi driver, you can learn so much by connecting with those around you.
+Conversations with shopkeepers, Airbnb hosts, drivers, and neighbors can be just as illuminating.
+Ask about daily life, favorite foods, family traditions, or local recommendations.

 3. Explore the Local Gastronomy